 I think visiting the Wright Brothers National Memorial and seeing the site where they first flew the plane before you see the exhibit in D.C. would be really incredible, but whichever is easier for you to do first is the right way to go.
 We can't wait to get back to Washington to see the plane ourselves.

-What is there to see at the Wright Brothers National Memorial?
+What is There To See at the Wright Brother's Memorial?

 I highly recommend stopping immediately for the park ranger's presentation.
 It was the very first thing we did and it completely changed my perception of the entire memorial and the importance of the Wright Brothers themselves.